tugelbend/whymcaplayer/README.md

 The script can also be used using the keyboard.

 "No big deal" you might say and you are right ;-).
-I just uploaded it here as an processing mp3 player example and for my personal backup of course.
+I just uploaded it here as a processing mp3 player example and for my personal backup of course.

 Script has been tested with Processing 2.2.1 on linux.